 Fund review committee for UW retirement plans

 The University of Washington Retirement Plan (UWRP) and Voluntary Investment Program (VIP) Fund Review Committee (FRC) is a standing committee defined in each plan document and authorized by the UW Board of Regents.
-The committee’s structure and authority is outlined in Section 5.2 of the UW Retirement Plan Document (PDF) and Section 5.4 of the Voluntary Investment Program Document (PDF).
+The committee’s structure and authority is outlined in Section 5.2 of the UW Retirement Plan Plan Document (PDF) and Section 5.4 of the Voluntary Investment Program Plan Document (PDF) documents.
 The language in each section is identical, and one committee serves both programs.
 The Committee has a fiduciary role in regard to both plans and is charged with operating exclusively in the best interests of the participants.

 The FRC was created by a subcommittee of the Faculty Council on Benefits & Retirement, working together with representatives of the Professional Staff Association (PSO) and the Association of Librarians at the University of Washington (ALUW); and the UW Benefits Office.